Impact of cavities on the detection of quadratically coupled ultra-light dark matter: Scalar field profiles in the presence of matter

 where we define

 This solution may separated into two regimes based on the behaviour of $q(kR)$:

 The case $|kR|\ll 1$ is interpreted as a regime of weak coupling between sphere and field, in which the characteristic length scale of the field in matter, $1/|k|$, is considerably larger than the sphere.
 Hence, in this region, the field is minimally perturbed, and $\varphi_S \approx1$.
 Conversely, in the case $|kR|\gg 1$, the sphere and field can be considered strongly coupled.
-As can be seen in Fig.~\eqref{fig:Sphere_Surface_Value}, this leads to a general trend in which the field is increasingly screened in the vicinity of the sphere as $|kR|$ increases.
-However, in the case $\alpha<0$, we observe additional phenomenology.
-Since $k\in i\mathbb{R}$, Eq.~\eqref{eq:q_function} contains a term $\sim\tan(|k|R)$, the field diverges asymptotically at $|k| R=\pi\left(n+\frac{1}{2}\right)$, for integer $n$, and is hence enhanced in the neighbourhood of these points.
+As can be seen in Fig.~\eqref{fig:Sphere_Surface_Value}, this leads to a general trend in which the field is increasingly screened in the vicinity of the sphere as $|kR|$ increases. \\\\ However, in the case $\alpha<0$, we observe additional phenomenology.
+Since $k\in i\mathbb{R}$, the $\tanh(kR)$ term in Eq.~\eqref{eq:q_function} now becomes $\sim\tan(|k|R)$.
+The field therefore diverges asymptotically at $|k| R=\pi\left(n+\frac{1}{2}\right)$, for integer $n$, and hence has an enhanced amplitude in the neighbourhood of these points.
 Whilst the condition $|\alpha\phi^2|\ll1$ does not hold sufficiently close to these divergences, there may still be $|k|$ for which some degree of enhancement can be physical, depending on the value of $m$ associated with the field.
-Conversely, we note that there are additionally values for which $\tan(|k|R)=|k|R$, and so the effective scalar charge of the source vanishes, $q(kR)=0$, and the field profile around the sphere will be indistinguishable from the uncoupled case. \\\\ In our analysis, we will use this profile as a simplified description of the field profile sourced by the Earth, defining:
+Conversely, we note that there are additionally values for which $\tan(|k|R)=|k|R$, and so the effective scalar charge of the source vanishes, $q(kR)=0$, and the field profile around the sphere will be indistinguishable from the uncoupled case. \\\\